PRECIOUS-Gold at 1-week high as Trump's Fed criticism weighs on dollar

 Trump made his first departure from a tradition of American presidents rarely criticising the Fed in July when he condemned the U.S. central bank’s monetary policy tightening.

-Although Trump’s comments helped gold rise, Julius Baer analyst Carsten Menke said the comments would not fundamentally change the outlook for bullion or monetary policy in the United States.
+Although Trump’s comments helped gold rise, Julius Baer analyst Carsten Menke said they would not fundamentally change the outlook for bullion or monetary policy in the United States.

 “In the end what determines the outlook for U.S. monetary policy is the health of the U.S economy,” he said.